SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/project.md

 The system has a peak aggregate bandwidth of 130 GB/sec bandwidth for streaming I/O.

-## Snapshots

-Global homes use a *snapshot* capability to provide users a seven-day history of their global home directories.
-Every directory and sub-directory in global homes contains a ".snapshots" entry.

-* `.snapshots` is invisble to `ls`, `ls -a`, `find` and similar commands
-* Contents are visible through `ls -F .snapshots`
-* Can be browsed normally after `cd .snapshots`
-* Files cannot be created, deleted or edited in snapshots
-* Files can *only* be copied *out* of a snapshot

 ## Lifetime

 Project directories will remain in existence as long as the owning